-Brooks Semiconductor Solutions Group segment operates in a variety of market segments of varying breadth with differing competitors and competitive dynamics.
-The semiconductor and adjacent technology markets, as well as process equipment manufacturing industries, are highly competitive and characterized by continual changes and technology improvements.
+Brooks' Semiconductor Solutions Group segment operates in various market segments of varying breadth with differing competitors and competitive dynamics.
+The semiconductor and adjacent technology markets, and process equipment manufacturing industries, are highly competitive and characterized by continual changes and technology improvements.
 A significant portion of equipment automation is still done by the OEMs themselves.
-Our competitors among merchant vacuum robot automation suppliers include primarily Japanese companies, such as Daihen Corporation, Daikin Industries, Ltd., and Rorze Corporation.
+Our competitors among merchant vacuum robot automation suppliers include primarily Japanese companies, such as Daihen Corporation, Daikin Industries, Ltd., Rorze Corporation, and Sumitomo Heavy Industries, as well as Korea-based RaonTech.
 Atmospheric tool automation is typically less demanding technologically, has fewer barriers to entry and has a larger field of competitors.
-We compete directly with other equipment automation suppliers of atmospheric modules and systems, such as Hirata Corporation, Kawasaki Heavy Industries, Ltd., Genmark Automation, Inc., Rorze Corporation, Sankyo Seisakusho Co., Ltd., TDK Corporation and Sinfonia Technology Co., Ltd.
+We compete directly with other equipment automation suppliers of atmospheric modules and systems, such as Hirata Corporation, Kawasaki Heavy Industries, Ltd., Genmark Automation, Inc., Rorze Corporation, Sankyo Seisakusho Co., Ltd., TDK Corporation and Sinfonia Technology Co., Ltd. Our Contamination Control Solutions business competes with suppliers of automated wafer carrier cleaning equipment such as Device Engineering and Hugle.

 We believe our customers will purchase our equipment, automation products and vacuum subsystems as long as our products continue to provide the necessary throughput, reliability, contamination control and accuracy at an acceptable price.
 We believe our semiconductor offerings are competitive with respect to all of these factors.
-We cannot guarantee, however, that we will be successful in selling our products to OEMs who currently satisfy a portion of their automation needs in-house or from other independent suppliers, regardless of the performance or price of our products.
+However, we cannot guarantee that we will be successful in selling our products to OEMs who currently satisfy a portion of their automation needs in-house or from other independent suppliers, regardless of the performance or price of our products.

-Given the breadth of the sample management solutions and genomic services offered by the Brooks Life Sciences segment, there are no direct competitors for the comprehensive set of product and service solutions we provide to our customers.
-Each of the business lines within the Brooks Life Sciences segment, however, has unique competitors in their area of offerings.
-This includes Hamilton Company and Liconic AG for automation systems, Thermo-Fisher for consumables and services, LabCorp and Covance for storage services, as well as BGI, Integrated DNA Technologies, Eurofins and GenScript for genomic services.
+Given the breadth of the sample management solutions and genomic services offered by the Brooks Life Sciences segments, there are no direct competitors for the comprehensive set of product and service solutions we provide to our customers.
+Each of the business lines within the Brooks Life Sciences segments, however, has unique competitors in their area of offerings.
+This includes Hamilton Company and Liconic AG for automation systems, Thermo-Fisher for consumables and services, Covance and LabCorp for storage services, and BGI, Eurofins, GenScript, Integrated DNA Technologies, and Twist for genomic services.